[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 But by January 2014, laws had been passed in 17 states that restricted navigators’ ability to help residents understand and enroll in the new plans.
 Some of those laws have since been blocked by the judicial system – Missouri’s, for example – but quite a few red states took it upon themselves to hamper their residents’ access to people and organizations who could help them make sense of the new insurance rules and plans.

 Fast forward to January 2017.
-Trump was inaugurated 11 days before the end of the 2017 open enrollment period.
+Trump was inaugurated 11 days before the end of the open enrollment period for 2017 coverage.
 And in the final week of open enrollment, the federal government scaled back advertising and outreach for HealthCare.gov, including pulling some ads for which payment had already been made.
 The result?
 Enrollment declined year-over-year in HealthCare.gov states, but grew in states that run their own enrollment platforms.
 This is particularly troubling for the stability of the insurance pools, because the last-minute stragglers who sign up at the end of open enrollment tend to be young, healthy people – exactly the people who are needed in the risk pool to keep it stable.

 Later that year, just before the start of open enrollment for 2018 coverage, the Trump administration announced that funding for HealthCare.gov marketing and enrollment assistance would be sharply reduced, with a 43 percent reduction in navigator funding.
 The administration made another sharp reduction in funding in 2018, with total navigator funding dropping to just $10 million.
 That was down from $63 million in 2016, for a total reduction of 84 percent.
-That $10 million is spread across all of the states that use HealthCare.gov; for perspective, California’s state-run exchange has allocated $6.5 million in navigator funding for 2019.
+That $10 million is spread across all of the states that use HealthCare.gov; for perspective, California’s state-run exchange allocated $6.3 million in navigator funding in 2019.

 5. Efforts to invalidate premium subsidies